Suprame4/Data_Engineering_Projects/6. NoSQL with MongoDB, Cassandra and IBM Cloudant/README.md

 ## Description
 * This project applies my abilities to work with several NoSQL databases to move and analyze data
 * Move data from one type of database to another and run basic queries on various databases
+* Query data in a Cloudant database
+* Import data into a MongoDB database
+* Query data in a MongoDB database
+* Export data from MongoDB
+* Import data into a Cassandra database
+* Query data in a Cassandra database

 ## Scenario